ComposableFi/composable/rfcs/0010-define-calculations-of-existential-deposit.md

 ### Well-Known Assets & Asset Registry Storage

-For a asset to have its ED be correctly calculated, and therefore to exists on chain, it should have its `foreign_asset_ratio` defined in either our Well-Known assets list, or stored in Asset Registry.
+For an asset to have its ED be correctly calculated, and therefore to exist on chain, it should have its `foreign_asset_ratio` defined in either our Well-Known assets list, or stored in Asset Registry.